XAMPPRocky/tokei/README.md

 ```

 #### Excluding folders
-Tokei will respect all `.gitignore` and `.ignore` files, and you can optionally
+Tokei will respect all `.gitignore` and `.ignore` files, and you can use
-the `--exclude` option to exclude any addtional files.
+the `--exclude` option to exclude any additional files.
 The `--exclude` flag has
 the same semantics as `.gitignore`.

 ```shell